 Secure and Confidential Printing

-A benefit of "Follow You" printing is that it provides very secure and confidential printing options.
+A benefit of "Follow Me" printing is that it provides very secure and confidential printing options.
 With traditional public and departmental printers, jobs are submitted to a specific printer and printed near immediately, leaving the pages waiting to be picked up on the tray for anyone to read.
-"Follow You" printing holds the job until you swipe your University MCard (or type your UM login credentials on the keypad) at the device to identify that the job belongs to you.
+"Follow Me" printing holds the job until you swipe your University MCard (or type your UM login credentials on the keypad) at the device to identify that the job belongs to you.
 Only after this secure authentication is the job released for printing.

 Do's and Don'ts